 As our activities to date have indicated, the majority of our acreage represents a resource play.
-In the near-term, our goal is to drill those locations that we anticipate have the greatest potential to enhance shareholder value.
-We have determined that the most efficient way to accomplish this is to maintain the flexibility to choose those locations based upon insight gained as we drill and collect data across our acreage, regardless of SEC reserves-booking status.
-We converted all 26 PUD locations we booked at December 31, 2017 into proved producing locations in 2018.
-Reducing our future PUD commitments provides us the most flexibility to maximize our rate of return at prevailing conditions and minimize the requirement to drill wells previously assigned, under very different circumstances, as specific PUD locations.
-Accordingly, for 2019, we have continued to limit our booked PUD locations to those locations that we have a high degree of certainty that we will develop and have made a specific capital commitment to drill within the first six months of 2019.
+In the near term, our goal is to drill those locations that we anticipate have the greatest potential to enhance shareholder value.
+We have determined that the most efficient way to accomplish this is to maintain the flexibility to choose those locations based upon our insight gained as we drill and collect data across our acreage.
+We converted all 20 PUD locations we booked as of December 31, 2018 into proved producing locations in 2019.
+For 2020, we have increased our PUD count to 109 locations, which represent those that we have a high degree of confidence will be developed and have made a specific capital commitment to drill within a two year time frame.
 This strategy maintains our flexibility to add new PUD locations and convert other locations to proved developed reserves as we deem appropriate and opportunistic.
 See "-Proved undeveloped reserves" for additional information on our PUD reserves.

-Capitalizing on our large contiguous acreage blocks, we have built crude oil, natural gas and/or water systems in five production corridors on our Permian-Garden City acreage.
-These production corridors are designed to provide a combination of services which may include high-pressure centralized natural gas lift systems, crude oil and natural gas gathering and water delivery and takeaway capacity, with certain corridors also capable of accessing recycling facilities.
-We have built and maintain 60 miles of crude oil gathering pipelines to connect Laredo-operated wells in our Permian-Garden City acreage, providing a safer and more economic transportation alternative than trucking.
-We have also installed and maintain 159 miles of natural gas gathering pipelines across our Permian-Garden City acreage, providing us with takeaway optionality that enables us to maintain lower operating pressures and more consistent well performance.
-Our crude oil and natural gas gathering assets provided transportation for 55% of our production in 2018.
-Combined, our three water recycling facilities provide a recycling capacity of more than 54,000 Bbls of water per day, and a storage capacity of more than 3.6 million Bbls.
-Having these production corridors and associated facilities and infrastructure already in place is expected to enhance the value of our 2019 drilling program.
+Capitalizing on our large contiguous acreage blocks in our Glasscock and Reagan County areas, we have built crude oil, natural gas and water pipeline systems and facilities.
+These pipeline systems and facilities are designed to provide a combination of services to certain portions of our acreage which may include high-pressure centralized natural gas lift systems and facilities, crude oil, natural gas and produced water gathering, fresh and recycled frac water distribution and produced water recycling.
+We have built and maintain 61 miles of crude oil gathering pipelines and 109 miles of produced water gathering pipelines connected to our operated wells in our Glasscock and Reagan County acreage, providing a safer, more economic and lower emission transportation alternative than trucking.
+We have also installed and maintain 141 miles of natural gas gathering pipelines, providing us with takeaway optionality that enables us to maintain lower operating pressures, decreased non-productive time and more consistent well performance.
+Our crude oil and natural gas gathering assets provided transportation for 72% and 43% of our production in 2019, respectively.
+Combined, our three water recycling facilities provide recycling capacity of more than 3.6 million Bbls.
+Having these pipeline systems and associated facilities in place is expected to enhance the value of our 2020 drilling program for the portion of our acreage in this area.